 How is this happening?

 Every SIM card has an International Mobile Subscriber Identity (IMSI) number.
-When an attempt to make a fresh connection is made, it searches for the nearest cell tower and presents the IMSI number.
-This allows the carrier to check the phone balance for continued service, and it also collects the information of which cell towers the phone is close to.
+When an attempt to make a fresh connection is made, it searches forice, and it also collects the information of which cell towe the nearest cell tower and presents the IMSI number.
+This allows the carrier to check the phone balance for continued servrs the phone is close to.
 IMSI catchers or Stingrays make use of this interaction to collect location data.
 They may even eavesdrop on text and calls.

 How does PGPP help?